s571662/from-JOGULA/MyMedia.md

 | Story of my Life | old-fashioned pop music makes me smile and dance | Harry Styles |
 | Steal my girl | Typical boyband,most famous singers who kept their hearts | Louis Tomlinson |
 | Perfect | Sound captivated young fans,attracted substantial attention | Ed Sheeran |
+# Quotes
+> Faith is the bird that feels the light when the dawn is still dark * Rabindranath tagore
+> If you want something done right, do it yourself * Charles-Guillaume Etienne